MrCrazy8/Prepare/README.md

 A powerful tool for preparing your Debian based Linux OS.

 # Features
-This script includes many useful tools in different categories for your Debian based Linux OS.

-So by this script you can install different tools easily.
+This script includes many useful tools in different categories, So by this script you can install different tools easily.

 # Requirements
 - Python 3.5